We recently had the chance to connect with Brian Hoover and have shared our conversation below.

 Brian, we’re thrilled to have you with us today.
 Before we jump into your intro and the heart of the interview, let’s start with a bit of an ice breaker: What is something outside of work that is bringing you joy lately?

 Work keeps me very busy but I always find time to coach my son’s sports teams.
 I have coached 7 years of baseball, 3 years of flag football, and we are in our 3rd season of tackle football.
 It has been so cool to watch my son grow along with all his friends from the different teams.
-I can’t wait to follow those kids through their high school, college and professional sports.
+I can’t wait to follow those kids through their high school, college and professional sports careers.
 Coaching has allowed me to take a break from the stresses of my work life.
+Seeing kids that I help coach improve their skills and fall in love with the game gives me more joy than a paycheck most of the time.
+Don’t get me wrong, everyone loves big paydays but watching kids playing games and having fun is hard to beat.

 Can you briefly introduce yourself and share what makes you or your brand unique?

 My name is Brian Hoover and my company is Aquatic Contractors.
 We are an aquarium design, build, and service company based in Southern California.
-This company was created with a few buckets and a competitive attitude in my parents garage in 2001.
+This company was created with a few buckets and a competitive attitude in my parent’s garage in 2001.
 My accountant told me the only way he sees this working for a career is to be the Dr. Phil of aquariums.
-I took it as a challenge set on my wild ride of building and maintaining aquariums for some of the biggest name clients on the planet.
+I took it as a challenge and set on my wild ride of building and maintaining aquariums for some of the biggest name clients on the planet.
 Over the past two decades our work has been seen worldwide through various publications, TV commercials, as well as Animal Planets reality show, Tanked.
 Our company is so unique because of the location we provide service, as well as our extensive clientele.
 We have built or maintained aquariums from your average person to worldwide superstars.
-Everyday I wake up for work, I have a hard time processing my day to day life with these clients.
-The moments I have with them, the people I meet day in and day out is mind-blowing.
-We always have various projects come across our plate on a weekly basis.
-Right now we are designed a Cuttle Fish aquarium for that clients third aquarium.
+Most of our clients come organically from clients of the past and present.
+Everyday I wake up for work, I have a hard time processing what wild adventure I will be on with these clients during my day.
+The moments I have with them, the people I meet day in and day out is mind-blowing and does not feel like real life.
+Most of the projects we come across are very far from your average gold fish bowl.
+In the past few months, I built an aquarium for a very funny and famous comedians son, delivered an octopus to a client who is working on creating an AI program to communicate with the Octopus and I am in the process of putting the final touches on a coral reef tank in a 40 million dollar house.

 Okay, so here’s a deep one: Who taught you the most about work?